aritra90/TeraPCA/Readme.md

 To install TeraPCA, one needs a working installation of Intel Math Kernel Library (MKL) (see https://software.intel.com/en-us/mkl), along with Intel’s “icpc“ C++ compiler (this can be downloaded as part of Intel Parallel Studio XE).
 No other external library/tool is necessary (the BLAS and LAPACK libraries are also used by TeraPCA and an implementation of these can be found in MKL).

-To install TeraPCA, one simply needs to edit the variable “MKL_ROOT“ in the Makefile equal to current MKL  installation directory.
+Finally, one simply needs to edit the variable “MKL_ROOT“ in the Makefile equal to current MKL  installation directory.
 After this modification, move to the installation directory of TeraPCA and compile the package by doing: ```make```.

 Once compiled run the program as following: ```./TeraPCA.exe -bfile Binary-PED-file ``` TeraPCA can be run with the following parameters.